VividCortex/johnny-deps/README.md

 resorting to `go build` if there's none.
 The highest priority goes to the Make utility.
 If there's a file called `Makefile` or `makefile` at the project root, then `make` is run instead.
 If, on the other hand, there's an executable file called `build`, then that file is run.
-Otherwise the default call to `go build` takes place.
+Otherwise the default call to `go build ./...` takes place.

 ## Updating dependencies